-ArdSimX still is available for download, but as a predecessor of the current SimVimCockpit Interface it will not be developed and supported further.
+ArdSimX Plugin/Firmware is archived project (last update was in June 2018), and it is available on request.
+It is as a predecessor of the current SimVimCockpit Interface and it will not be developed and supported further.

-SimVimCockpit Interface© is our primary project, that has replaced ArdSimX and our previous interfaces, since it offers much more control and output capabilities and requires less efforts and costs to use.
+SimVimCockpit Interface© is our primary project, that has replaced ArdSimX and all our previous interfaces, since it offers much more control and output capabilities and requires less efforts and costs to use, provides very flexible conditional input/output configuration..

 So, if you just started or planning to start building your cockpit and came across this page, we highly recommend you to skip it and start with SimVimCockpit.